-Derivative Instruments-We may use derivative instruments to minimize the effects of changes in currency exchange rates and to achieve a targeted mix of fixed and floating interest rates on outstanding debt.
+Derivative Instruments-We may use derivative instruments to minimize the effects of changes in currency exchange rates.
 We do not enter into derivative transactions for speculative purposes and do not hold derivative instruments for trading purposes.
 Changes in the fair value of derivative instruments designated as fair value hedges are recorded in the balance sheet as adjustments to the underlying hedged asset or liability.
 Changes in the fair value of derivative instruments that do not qualify for hedge accounting treatment are recognized in the income statement in the current period.